AdobeDocs/experience-manager-64.en/help/assets/mac-api-assets.md

 ### Folders {#folders}

-Folders are like directories in tradtional filesystems.
+Folders are like directories in traditional file-systems.
 They are containers for other folders or asserts.
 Folders have the following components:

 **Entities**: The entities of a folder are its child elements, which can be folders and assets.